pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 [n8n](https://n8n.io/) is an extendable workflow automation tool.
 With a [fair-code](https://faircode.io/) distribution model, n8n will always have visible source code, be available to self-host, and allow you to add your custom functions, logic ,and apps.

-This document introduces how to build an auto-workflow, create a TiDB Serverless cluster and write some data into TiDB.
+This document introduces how to build an auto-workflow: create a TiDB Serverless cluster, gather Hack News RSS, store it to TiDB and send a briefing email.

 ## Prerequisites: Get TiDB Cloud API Key